The Wedding Vibes

 The history of Mehndi dates back thousands of years.
 The exact origin of mehndi is difficult to trace, as it has been practice for centuries across various cultures in different forms.
 However, it is believe to have originated in ancient India and spread to other parts of South Asia and the Middle East.

 Mehndi has been mentione in ancient texts and scriptures, such as the Vedas, which are sacred Hindu texts dating back to around 1500 BCE.
 The application of henna paste was consider auspicious and was associate with celebratory occasions, including weddings, festivals, and religious ceremonies.
-It was believed to bring good luck, protect against evil spirits, and bless the couple with a prosperous married life.

 Over time, mehndi designs became more elaborate and intricate, with the introduction of various decorative patterns and motifs.
 Different regions developed their own unique styles, such as the intricate and detailed designs of Rajasthan, the geometric patterns of Gujarat, or the floral motifs of Punjab.